 With CMR the subject of insurance is the liability of the transporter for damage caused to the goods they received for transport, while for CARGO insurance the subjects of insurance are the goods being transported.
 There is a subjective element with CMR – a certain degree of guilt by the transporter – and the compliance of their behaviour with the rules of the Convention is assessed, whereas with CARGO insurance this is not the case.

 The insurance premium for CMR insurance is lower than for CARGO insurance.
 This economic factor is often decisive for an owner of goods in not using CARGO insurance, since it increases the total cost of goods, with the owner taking on the risk of destruction of goods.
 He must be aware of this.

 Milenijum Insurance focuses on meeting the requirements of our clients at the highest level, as confirmed by the fact that we are a leader in responsiveness for claims handling.

 Full protection of shipments is achieved through contracting both CMR and CARGO insurance.
-They are complementary, and their use protects both the vendor and buyer (CARGO), and the transporter, transferring through CMR the risk of damage to the received goods onto the insurance company, protecting them from insolvency.
+They are complementary, and their use protects both the vendor and buyer (CARGO) and the transporter, transferring through CMR the risk of damage to the received goods onto the insurance company, protecting them from insolvency.

 Milenijum Insurance offers a range of products for all the needs of clients working in transport and logistics.
 Several types of insurance are on offer:

-Civil liability insurance for road transport operators (CMR) and insurance of goods in transport (CARGO), offered by Milenijum Insurance with the same success as motor third-party liability and Casco insurance of motor vehicles.
+Civil liability insurance for road transport operators (CMR) and insurance of goods in transport (CARGO), offered by Milenijum Insurance with the same success as a motor third-party liability and Casco insurance of motor vehicles.

 The professional team of Milenijum Insurance is always ready to provide current and potential clients with any and all information, details on the most favourable conditions, and prices of their services.